fredgibbs/fredgibbs.github.io/courses/history-science-medicine/index.md

 ## Extra Credit (5-10 points)
 - You can get more than the "maximum" number of points on almost any written assignment by going above and beyond the requirements.
 Posts that seem to have significant analytical depth to them (usually this means writing a bit more than the minimum) or unusually insightful analysis will get bonus points (usually up to 4).
 If you're really into a topic and have a little extra time for an assignment, it's an easy way to make sure you're on track for the grade you want.
 - Most quizzes, too, have a few questions that are extra credit.
 You can of course skip these without any penalty, but it's an easy chance for points.
-- If you are worried you are falling just short of a grade you're aiming for, there is an easy way to ensure you get it!
-Do a [Food Documentary Critique](food-documentary-analysis) (worth up to 10 points).

-### Extra credit is EXTRA, not substitute.
-You can only get extra credit points if you have turned in all other assigned work.

 ## Important UNM Announcements and Resources

 ### COVID-19
 Perhaps you've heard of it.
 You should be aware of and follow the [Bring Back the Pack guidelines and requirements](https://bringbackthepack.unm.edu/).
-Most notably, until told otherwise, we all have to wear masks ALL THE TIME in class.
-Per UNM policy, if you don't wear your mask or wear it improperly you will be dropped from the course.

-I'm adding one additional rule: Drinks are fine PLEASE MINIMIZE EATING IN CLASS.
-I know we meet at around lunchtime, but our own safety (and comfort about our safety) have to come first.

 **If you are not feeling well, PLEASE DO NOT COME TO CLASS!** There is no grade penalty for missed classes due to illness of any kind.
 If you need to quarantine, and miss several classes, that's fine, but please let me know what's going on.
 We'll work it out and I'll help you stay caught up.
 You will still be expected to complete assignments within a reasonable amount of time, but I'm trying to err on the side of compassion and be very flexible with deadlines.